07 Dec A Basic Guide to Your Christmas Checklist

 Few more weeks ‘til Christmas, have you accomplished everything in your Christmas checklist?

 The holidays are here!
 This time of the year is the most exciting, not to mention expensive and hectic!
-We’ve helped you manage your finance this season because it is important to plan out your budget to avoid overspending.
-We have also provided you tips on how to save money and time on gift giving and proposed some ways you can source out budget to fund your Christmas shopping.
-But with the holiday rush, we tend to always forget something.
+With the holiday rush, we tend to always forget something.
 So to help you avoid that (and avoid unnecessary spending), we are giving you an easy guide for that ultimate Christmas checklist.

-Grab your pen and paper and add these on your Christmas checklist to prevent you from forgetting important items until the last minute!
+Grab your pen and paper and add these to your Christmas checklist to prevent you from forgetting important items until the last minute!

 The most notable transformation for Holidays is probably the moment when lights and various Christmas decorations go up.
 Nothing says Christmas like 20 Santas on your front porch!
 Of course, the Christmas tree is the star of the “show.”
 The trend now is buying artificial trees that can be stored for a year and can be used over and over again.
 For other decorations such as the ones you put on the staircase, to your doors, and/or cabinets, you can check out dollar stores for some cheap but quality items.
 Thrift stores are also a great place to shop for Christmas decorations that you can get at a much cheaper price.

 Gifts will probably get the biggest chunk on your list in terms of budgeting during the holidays.
 While I can advise you to start your gift shopping early to save you both time and stress, that may not possibly work since Christmas day is fast approaching (2 weeks!).
-Good news is some of the good deals happen during this time as people start to shop so stores drop their prices to clear out inventory and tempt people to buy more!
+The good news is some of the good deals happen during this time as people start to shop so stores drop their prices to clear out inventory and tempt people to buy more!
 Hint: purchase items that you either know aren’t likely to go on sale or are already specially packaged for the holidays.
-Don’t have much time or budget to complete your Christmas shopping?
-Check out our previous blog!

 Credit Representative (486927) is authorised under Australian Credit Licence 389328.